-Enjoy the great outdoors this spring half-term at the Weald & Downland Open Air Museum, with fantastic family activities taking place from Monday 28 May – Friday 1 June 2018.
+Enjoy the great outdoors this spring half-term at the Museum, with fantastic family activities taking place from Monday 25 – Friday 29 May 2015.

-With a focus on spring time in the South Downs, children of all ages can channel their excitement and energy into a range of hands-on activities and outdoor trails around our 40-acre downland site.
+With a focus on spring time in the South Downs, children of all ages can channel their excitement and energy into a range of hands-on activities and outdoor trails around the Museum’s 40-acre downland site.

-The Museum’s historic buildings are fascinating places to explore, plus you can learn how food was prepared in the Tudor kitchen and see how flour is milled in the watermill – where you can buy grain and feed the hungry ducks on the mill pond.
+The Museum’s historic buildings are fascinating places to explore, plus visitors can learn how food was prepared in the Tudor kitchen and see how flour is milled in the watermill – where you can buy grain to feed the hungry ducks on the mill pond.